 We see that this new condition is equivalent to change the value of $\epsilon$ by a factor $\left[1-\left<y^\gamma/(1-y^5)\right>\right]$.
 One can explicitly see in this factor the competition between spectral suppression (the factor $y^\gamma$) and the dynamical enhancement due to the faster decay of the parent (the factor $1-y^5$ in the denominator).

 For $n=0$ and $\gamma\sim 2$, we find $\left<y^\gamma/(1-y^5)\right>\approx 0.063$, which shows that the correction induced by cascade regeneration is minor (at most a few percent).
 Given this small correction, combined with the arbitrariness on the choice of $\epsilon$, we conclude that cascade effects can be safely neglected when setting LIV bounds using the $\phi_d(E_d,L)/\phi_e(E_d) < \epsilon$ rejection criterion, and the simpler survival-probability approximation is therefore justified.
 However, this conclusion is strictly limited to the ``cut-off'' regime, i.e., when the flux ratio $\phi_d(E_d,L)/\phi_e(E_d)$ is very small.
-In situations where neutrino propagation is more probable ($L\Gamma(E_d)\lesssim 1$)---such as at lower energies or shorter baselines---cascade regeneration may play a significant role and must be explicitly included in the analysis.
+In situations where neutrino propagation is more probable ($L\Gamma(E_d)\lesssim 1$) --- such as at lower energies or shorter baselines --- cascade regeneration may play a significant role and must be explicitly included in the analysis.
 This effect is expected to be even more relevant in the $n=2$ case, which produces additional secondary neutrinos.
-Even so, this does not change our qualitative conclusion regarding the robustness of the methodology used in the Section~\ref{sec:simplified} and in Ref.~\cite{KM3NeT:2025mfl}.
+Even so, this does not change our qualitative conclusion regarding the robustness of the methodology used in the section~\ref{sec:simplified} and in ref.~\cite{KM3NeT:2025mfl}.

-\section{Time delays, KM3--230213A and future UHE neutrino events}
+\section{Time delays, KM3-230213A and future UHE neutrino events}

-The unified framework developed in Section~\ref{sec:thdecay} allows one to derive updated constraints on LIV from the detection of ultra–high–energy neutrinos.
-In this section we apply these results to the specific case of the KM3--230213A event recently reported by the KM3NeT collaboration, and we discuss their implications for present and future observations.
+The unified framework developed in section~\ref{sec:thdecay} allows one to derive updated constraints on LIV from the detection of ultra-high-energy neutrinos.
+In this section we apply these results to the specific case of the KM3-230213A event recently reported by the KM3NeT collaboration, and we discuss their implications for present and future observations.

-\subsection{Constraints from the KM3--230213A event}
+\subsection{Constraints from the KM3-230213A event}